 - Comply with the legal industry’s ethical standards

 However, pursuant to Hawaii’s Rule 5.3 – The Rule of Professional Conduct requires that any paraprofessional in the legal field – which includes paralegals and legal assistants, are required to be directly supervised by an attorney licensed by the Hawaii State Bar Association.
 Additionally, the supervising attorney must also assume responsibility for those paralegals they employ.
 It is also essential to understand that most employers will require that the paralegal pass a background check.

-Because there are no state-mandated requirements, prospective paralegals have several paths to take to become a professional paralegal.
-Some may begin as a legal secretary and be offered training on the job.
+Because there are no state-mandated requirements, prospective paralegals have several paths to take to become professional paralegals.
+Some may begin as legal secretaries and be offered training on the job.
 However, aspiring paralegals will significantly increase their employment chances by earning a campus-based or online paralegal degree from one of the paralegal schools in Hawaii, obtaining certification at the national level, and joining a paralegal professional organization.

 However, finding a paralegal job is significantly more challenging without holding a campus-based or online paralegal degree from a qualified school.

 The largest city in Hawaii is Honolulu, with a population that exceeds 341,000 as of 2021.
 East Honolulu is the second largest, with Pearl City, Hilo, and Waipahu rounding out the top five largest cities in the state.

 Campus & Online Paralegal Degree & Certificate Programs